arash1902/CSCI_596_Final_Project/README.md

 </ul>

-## 2. Espresso
+## 2. ESPRESSO
 Logic minimization is the process of finding a functionally-equivalent representation of a given logic circuit with the goal of reducing area, delay, and/or power consumption.
+ESPRESSO-II, which was developed in 1982 <sup>1</sup>, is the most popular two-level logic minimization algorithm.

 ## 3. GPU-ESPRESSO